docker/docs/content/subscription/core-subscription/add-seats.md

 5. Select **Purchase** to confirm.
     The **Billing** tab displays the new number of seats.

 6. Navigate to the **Members** tab to add new members.
-For more information, see [Add a member to a team](../../admin/organization/members.md#add-a-member-to-a-team).
+For more information, see [Manage organization members](../../admin/organization/members.md).

 ## Volume pricing